pranitmhaske/ecommerce-data-platform-glue/README.md

 <img src="docs/architecture/full_architecture.drawio.png" width="250"/>

+---

-**Raw Ingestion**: This validates files for format and corrupt files and ensures bad data does not break downstream processing
+**Raw Ingestion**: This validates files for format and corrupt files and ensures bad data does not break downstream processing.
 **Bronze layer**: Stores still raw but validated data.
-**Silver layer**: This is where transformation is applied: cleansing, standardization, and normalization processes to prepare data for analysis
+**Silver layer**: This is where transformation is applied: cleansing, standardization, and normalization processes to prepare data for analysis.
 **Gold layer**: This layer houses business-ready data modeled into a star schema required for reporting and analytics

 ---